-Sneaky viruses (more than 200, in fact) can cause the common cold.
-The most common is the rhinovirus, causing nearly 40% of colds.
-The viruses work their way into your body most commonly through touching surfaces contaminated by the virus, and are then transferred by touching your eyes or mouth.
-They can also be caught from an infected person sneezing or coughing on you (we know, gross!).
+Sneaky viruses (more than 200, in fact) can cause the common cold.2 The viruses enter the body most commonly through touching contaminated surfaces and then touching your eyes or mouth.
+They can also be caught from an infected person sneezing or coughing on you (we know, gross!).1